 Training redistributes growth to the entire plant and not just on the main stalk.
 It efficiently evens out the canopy of branches.
 You can also expect to see even larger colas growing since it receives an equal amount and distance from the light source.

 Just like any other plant, cannabis must also be fed properly.
-The correct feed is an absolute essential if you want to harvest bigger buds.
+The correct feed is absolutely essential if you want to harvest bigger buds.
 If you’ve been growing plants for quite some time already, then you probably know that nitrogen is associated with vegetative growth.
 It’s also worth mentioning that it is phosphorous that is closely associated with flowering plants.
 What we can learn from this is that during the vegetative stage of the plant, it’s smart that we feed them with nitrogen, but as the flowering stage approaches, we need to feed them more phosphorous.

 Nitrogen is very helpful when it comes to creating a healthier and more vibrant plant.
 The vegetative stage of cannabis is very important.
 During this stage, your plant is at a young age, and you can expect them to grow rapidly.
 The more you feed them with nitrogen, the healthier they grow, and the healthier they are, the more you get to enjoy more abundant yields.